jgaurilo/SmokeScreen/README.md

 # Main Configuration
 The configuration file `smokescreen.conf` is well documented with how things must be configured.

-# Required Local Folders
-Note: these match the default configuration supplied, feel free to use your own folders anywhere on your system.

-    mkdir ~/.localmedia
-    mkdir ~/.localmedia-cache
-    mkdir ~/.google
-    mkdir ~/content

-If you still have local media on your drive, you can move it to ~/.localmedia or you can cahnge the configuration to point to where your local media is actually stored.
-If you don't have any media locally, the defaults will work well.

-# Required rclone Remotes
+# Required rclone Remote

-    rclone config

-Create a remote that points at the top level of your Cloud Storage Provider
+Create a remote in rclone that points at the top level of your Cloud Storage Provider.
+To use crypt, two remotes are required, with one being a crypt remote pointing at the one configured for your cloud storage.
+Read the documentation at rclone for further information.

 # Cloud Storage Setup
 There is a checking script included that looks for a specific file on cloud storage.
 Set in the configuration as `$checkfilename`, when Cloud Storage is mounted you should see this file at `$mediadir/$checkfilename`.
 In the default configuration this file will be located at `~/content/google-check`.
 Use rclone to upload a file of this name to your Google drive's `$cloudsubdir`. `Media` is the default top level subfolder on cloud storage in the configuration.